Unlocking the Door

 “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”
 Viktor Frankl, Austrian neurologist, psychiatrist and Holocaust survivor

-Personal responsibility acknowledges you as the observer of all the events of your life.
+Personal responsibility acknowledges that you are the observer of all the events of your life.
 As the one in charge of your experience, the more aware of your thoughts you become, the more you can actively choose thoughts that make you feel stronger, happier and better.
 And, you can choose thoughts that result in you feeling, upset, unhappy, and unfulfilled.
 Personal responsibility is about recognizing who you really are, and the source of your real power.

 For example, two people are looking out of a high-rise window at the road below.
-It’s high traffic time.
-Down on the road, the driver of a black sedan screeches to a stop mere moments before plowing into the rear of a grey SUV.
+It’s rush hour.
+The driver of a black sedan screech to a stop mere moments before plowing into the rear of a grey SUV.
 One onlooker thinks, Nice reflexes—that driver hit the breaks in the nick of time!
 This person is likely to feel a little relieved, maybe even hopeful that a disaster was narrowly averted.
 The other person seeing the same event thinks, OMG—seriously?!
 No one knows how to drive around here!
-Both reactions tell us something about how the person relates to the world around them, and both will have an impact on how they experience life.
+Both reactions tell us something about how the person is thinking at the time.
+And both will have an experience of the world commensurate with that choice.

 The solution to any problem comes from the inside out.
-When you stop looking outside yourself for the solution to any of your problems and start taking personal responsibility to respond in ways that serve you, you will feel a giant boost in your energy.
+When you stop looking outside yourself, you will feel a giant boost in your energy and confidence.
 That’s your cue that you are now back in your rightful position: in the driver’s seat of your life.